 How Buying Fear and Selling Greed Could Make You a Smarter Investor

-Then, just like everything over time, the fear and causes of fear will fade as companies regain confidence.
+Then, just like everything over time, the fear its causes will fade.
+Companies will regain confidence.
 And in the medium-term result over the next few months, significantly undervalued shares (which were dumped during a time of capitulation) could start increasing towards more realistic, much less fearful, valuations.

 Greed is typically created by shares which have been increasing in price.
 And the stocks that you bought after investors dumped them during a moment of panic will (almost) inevitably attract the hungry eyes of investors who are watching them rebound back to proper valuations, and possibly even beyond.

 Now, the funny thing about greed is that it is bottomless.
 If the shares go up 100 percent, the shareholder gets excited and hopeful that he or she might reach a 150 percent gain.
 If those shares increase to an amount of 150 percent, that same shareholder will be holding out now for 200 percent.
 Typical investors aren't looking for profit-taking opportunities, they are hopeful for even greater gains.

 Once an investment has started moving higher, that is the point at which investors who are sitting on a pretty substantial profit, start telling their friends.
 And many other people who hear about the big investment gains, can't resist jumping into the game, which helps drive the price even higher.